Swimming Pool Blog

 Plaster Pools - stain more easily than vinyl, the layer of plaster is porous to many stains, and rough or etched surfaces accentuate a stain around the edges.
 Plaster is meant to degrade over time and be acid washed occasionally, to remove a thin layer of plaster, exposing fresh and unstained plaster beneath.

-Rust stains can develop from nails or hair pins that fall in the pool.
+Rust stains can develop from construction fasteners that fall into the pool, but more often come from hair pins, aka bobby pins, or pieces of non-pool toys brought into the water.
 Old water pipes can carry iron into the pool when adding water.
 A reappearing rust spot on a plaster pool can be a rebar tie wire that is too close to the surface.
-Vinyl pools with rusty steel coping, or rusty walls have a larger problem to deal with, beyond the scope of this article.
-Try to locate the source of the rust stain (or any pool stain), to avoid having to retreat the same stains.
+Chlorine products will cause corrosion of steel when placed near to one another.
+Vinyl pools with rusty steel coping, or rusty walls have a larger problem to deal with.

 Method #1 - The Sock Method